 Faye warmly welcomes all interested families to try our congregation and the children’s program here.
 Feel free to contact here at FayeM@victoriaunitarian.ca or 250-744-2695.

 Arran Liddel, Youth Program Coordinator

-Arran moved to Victoria last year from Toronto (though he is Scottish) to be near the ocean and the trees.
+Originally from Scotland, Arran moved to Victoria from Toronto in 2016, to be near the ocean and the trees.
 His work has focused on building community in youth, intergenerational and multi-cultural settings.
 He has been involved in training and facilitation on issues related to healthy relationships, sexuality, conflict resolution and restorative justice/practices.
 He is currently doing a Masters of Divinity, focusing on earth-based spiritualities, at Cherry Hill Seminary.

 Our Program Volunteers

 … are compassionate and enthusiastic.
 Many find that working with the children and youth here is a significant part of their spiritual practice.
 Some are parents; others are caring adults who enjoy the gift of children on a regular or occasional basis.
-Other adults prefer to support the program from the background, for example, by serving on the programming committee, or by making props for use in our program.
+Other adults prefer to offer background support the program, for example, by serving on the programming committee, or by making props for use in our program.
 We celebrate the range of skills and the many ways people contribute and find joy!

 We always have room for more volunteers – it takes many hands to make light work.
-To inquire about getting involved as a volunteer in the program, please contact Faye.
+To inquire about getting involved as a volunteer in the program, please email Faye.